 Though I keep thinking I am finished making books for my upcoming exhibition at the Hickory Museum of Art in 2022, I find I am still coming up with thoughts that I can’t get out of my head until I make the book.
 So here is my latest one called Retreat.
 It is made insideContinue reading “New Book”

 PLEASE NOTE: My website has move.
 This site will remain up as a blog with a few other information tabs at the top.
 You can access my new website from the top menu or here.
 The books I have worked on over the past few months have in common the topic of multiculturalism, but eachContinue reading “Diversity, Friendship, Unity: New Artist Books”

 Swarthmore College Library is presenting Hyper Local: New Works in the Swarthmore College Libraries Collection.
 I am honored to be part of this collection and exhibition.
 Because of the current health situation, this exhibition is available online.
 Click here to view the 24 books included.

 Some where in the early 2000s, my imagery and the associated symbols in my work took a turn away from buildings and houses.
 When they did show up, they tended to be less of the main point and more part of an entire message.
 Around this time I became interested in book arts and installations.
-Installation art, which is what the Cookie Cutter Project will be, is an interesting art form and something you can read about here.
-Though the artwork is still a mixture of media, installation and book arts, by their nature, are three dimensional.
+Continue reading “The Origins of the Cookie Cutter House Project ~ Part 3”